-In the realm of wisdom, the world, by employing human wisdom did not know God.
-The only way anyone can know God by supernatural means God reveals Himself (1:18-2:16).
+In the realm of wisdom, the world, by employing human understanding, did not know God.
+The only way anyone can know God is by supernatural means; He reveals Himself (1:18-2:16).
 Human wisdom breaks down in its attempt to know God; it is utterly futile for finiteness to find infiniteness.

 If man is going to know God, he can only know God by God’s revelation.

 No one can become a Christian solely from Adam’s apple up.
 Neither can anyone become a Christian without information.
 It is the nature of the information whereby a person becomes a Christian—God’s revelation of the gospel in the Bible.

 No one would know God if God did not reveal Himself.
 Since God is infinite, no one can know Him by finite means.
 God reveals Himself by nature, the person of Christ, and the Word of God.

 All human philosophy and ethics revolve around the finiteness of man.
 Man’s ethics demand that he complies with the human standard, but there is no universal norm to determine what that standard is.
 That is why man is trapped in a plurality of ideas with no universal truth to help them reach universal conclusions.
 They are, therefore, locked into relativism.
 Everyone has their philosophy and opinion, but no one has an answer.

 Christianity depends on God to reveal Himself.
 It is a system of faith based on unadulterated grace from God to show Himself in Jesus Christ, in nature, and in the Word.
 There is no merit in operation bootstraps.

 The only way to reach infinite (absolute) truth is through an infinite God who reveals Himself.
 Finite man must depend on God for God to reveal Himself.
 Man is not autonomous, so there is no sense in asking him to come to God independently to God.
 If the Bible is true, man must humble himself to accept God’s grace in showing Himself to man.